labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 Even in [PyPI documentation](https://pypi.org/help/#packages) we can read about _package_ term which essentialy is a _distribution_:
 > A "file", also known as a "package", on PyPI is something that you can download and install.
 Because of different hardware, operating systems, and file formats, a release may have several files (packages), like an archive containing source code or a binary wheel.

-Also Python libraries usually use services like GitHub or GitLab to store the code, so in fact repository name can have name other than the distribution name.
+Also Python libraries usually use services like GitHub or GitLab to store the code, so in fact repository name can be different from the distribution name.

 As a result:
-- We have two terms (_distribution_ and _package_) that have different meaning but sometimes can be used interchangeably and therefore can confuse beginners
+- We have two terms (_distribution_ and _package_) that have different meaning but sometimes are used interchangeably and therefore can confuse beginners
 - The names for installation (_distribution_), working with code (_repository_) and import (_package_) can be different

 It was also complicated for me at the beginning, and I suppose that you start to clearly distinguish between these terms when you install libraries like _"scikit-learn"_ (distribution name) but import _"sklearn"_ (package name) or you delve into building Python libraries yourself.